What Size Air Compressor Do I need?

 The number of tools

 If you’re running multiple tools, you’ll need an air compressor that can generate the air volume AND pressure to meet their collective demand.
+Your air compressor must be able to handle the combined CFM requirements of all tools operating simultaneously.

 Ambient conditions

-Even air compressors can be affected by the weather, factors like temperature and moisture will affect the efficiency of tools and your compressor.
+Even air compressors can be affected by the weather; factors like temperature and moisture will affect the efficiency of tools and your compressor.
 In the temperate UK, it isn’t usually a problem, but you might need to consider the impact of working in very hot or very cold conditions.

 Tools often require around 90 psi to operate effectively, and that can make things easier for you, since you then have to calculate your air volume needs to produce that for the tools you plan on using.